KasperKnop/WEB1/docs/02-css-fundamentals.md

     }
     ```

+### A Taste For Selectors!

+To practice your CSS selector skills, try out [CSS Diner](https://flukeout.github.io/){:target="\_blank"} — a game where you have to select the right elements on a dining table using CSS!

-### A Navbar
+### A Navigation Bar

-Build a horizontal navigation bar using the unordered list below.
+A navigation bar should be a list of links!
+Build a horizontal navigation bar using the list below.
 Style the bar with background color, spacing, and hover effects, and create a style that highlights the active page link.

 ```html
 <nav>